Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 * [Detect Language](#detect-language "Detect language")

 ### Analyze sentiment
-Analyze sentiment in a batch of documents.
+Analyze sentiment of your text to determine if it's positive, negative, neutral or mixed, including a per-sentence sentiment analysis and confidence scores.

 ```python
 from azure.ai.textanalytics import TextAnalyticsClient, TextAnalyticsApiKeyCredential